 Named a Best Book of 2020 by NPR and Lit Hub.
 A Los Angeles Times Bestseller.
-New York Times Book Review Editors’ Choice.
+A New York Times Book Review Editors’ Choice.
 Finalist for the 2020 CASEY Baseball Book Award.

 Reviews: